 Choosing your venue is a crucial part of wedding planning because once you have decided on the wedding venue, all the other details – colour, décor, etc. – should fall into place.

 The most common mistake people make when choosing a wedding venue is falling in love with the aesthetic of the place and signing a contract before considering the practical aspects of it.
-Never make a down payment under pressure from the management.
+Never make a down payment under pressure.

-Keep in mind that choosing a venue is more than just finding a spot you like, it’s also about meeting all your needs as a bride.
-So here are three important criteria to consider when choosing your wedding venue:
+Keep in mind that choosing a venue is more than just finding a spot you like, it’s also about meeting all your needs as a couple.
+Here are some important criteria to consider when choosing your wedding venue:

 #01 Establish the Overall Vision

 If decor and styling is a priority, this is an important first step.
 Sit down with your fiancé and discuss what kind of theme you want for your wedding day.
 If you want a contemporary wedding, think of venues like warehouse spaces or art galleries.
 If you’re thinking of an outdoor ceremony, look to the highlands or beach venues.
 You can also consider the list of hotels that offer outdoor spaces here.

 Whatever your choice is, deciding on a wedding style prior to visiting potential venues prevents you from being swept away by the place just because it looks nice.
 ‘Choosing a venue that fits the theme well goes a long way, it will help with your budget as well if less materials are needed to transform a space to fit a vision.’ says Juvien, planner and stylist of Eventisty (a wedding planning company that prides itself in being sustainable).

 TIP: Should you decide to have an outdoor wedding like the ones featured here, do consider the weather and season during your wedding date.